 A Secure Access Service Edge (SASE) Guide for Leaders

-Discover the benefits of SASE in adopting modern security architectures to reduce cyber risk across the attack surface.
+Discover the benefits of SASE, a network architecture built on zero trust principles, in adopting modern security architectures to reduce cyber risk across the attack surface.

 Save to Folio

-- ZTNA vs VPN: Securing Remote Work & Access - SASE Part 2
+- ZTNA vs VPN: Secure Remote Work and Access

-When the pandemic forced workers into home offices, most organizations turned to their VPN solution to secure remote users connecting to corporate apps and resources.
+With the massive shift in how we work and connect to work most organizations turned to their VPN solution to secure remote users connecting to corporate apps and resources.

 Alongside this work transformation, digital transformations continued to move resources to cloud locations, and adoption of SaaS applications to remove infrastructure management all together.
-With these changes, it quickly became clear that VPN solutions were not suited to the task with issues of performance, user experience, availability, and flexibility becoming ever more impactful.
+With these changes, it quickly became clear that VPN solutions were falling short with issues of performance, user experience, availability, and flexibility becoming ever more impactful.